 Genus: Vachellia – Family: Fabaceae

 The acacia signals a time of chaos, confusion and change that can happen without warning.
-By understanding what was changed we gain the clarity that will help guide us forward.
+By understanding what has changed we gain the clarity needed to move forward.

 In Egyptian mythology, the first gods were born under a cosmic acacia tree, associated with the goddess Nut, who shielded them from chaos.

 The acacia of Heliopolis was the tree in which life and death were enclosed.
 In Osirian myth, the acacia tree (also associated with Tamarisk) encased Osiris after he was betrayed by his brother Set.
 In death Osiris became the acacia tree as “lord of the underworld.”
 His seed was planted into Isis “goddess of life” who gave birth to Horus “lord of the sky.”

 Horus is often depicted riding a solar barge flanked by an acacia to the west and a date palm on the east as he moves through the chaos of night and day.
 Horus is the “all seeing eye” of Ra, his right eye is the sun and the left is the moon.

 Acacia, a sacred wood to the Hebrews, was called shittahz.
 In Exodus 25:10-22 acacia is described as the wood that Moses was instructed to use to build the Ark of the Covenant.